Revizor: Testing Black-box CPUs against Speculation Contracts

+\challenge{Collection of Hardware Traces} CPUs have no direct interface to record information leaked in hardware traces, such as addresses accessed in a speculative path.
+Thus, we have to perform indirect sampling-based measurements, which are inevitably imprecise and incomplete.

+\challenge{Uncontrolled Microarchitectural State} Black-box CPUs normally have no direct way to set the microarchitectural context for test execution as required by~\defref{compliance}.
+For example, branch predictors are not accessible architecturally, and some are not even disclosed.
+Moreover, speculation depends on multiple, often unknown factors, such as fine-grained power saving~\cite{naveh2006power,rotem2019mechanism}, or contention on shared resources.
+Thus, speculation can happen nondeterministically, and cause divergent traces without a real information leak (false positive).
+On the other hand, if the speculation is never triggered during the measurement, speculative leaks cannot be observed, leading to false compliance (false negative).

-\challenge{Measurement Noise} The measurement of hardware traces is influenced by other processes running on the system, by hardware effects (e.g., prefetching), and by the inherent imprecision of the measurements (e.g., timing measurements).
-This may lead to a divergence between the hardware traces that would otherwise be equal and, accordingly, to a false contract violation (false positive).
+\challenge{Noisy Measurements} The measurements are influenced by neighbour processes on the system, by hardware mechanisms (e.g., prefetching), and by inherent imprecision of the measurement tools (e.g., timing measurements).
+This challenge differs from~\chref{meth-nondeterminism} as it affects the measurement precision rather than the program execution.
+The noise may result in divergence between the otherwise equivalent traces, leading to a false positive.

-\challenge{Non-deterministic Microarchitectural State} There is no direct way of setting a black-box CPU to a desired microarchitectural state.
-Thus, the effects of program execution (e.g., whether speculation is triggered) are partially non-deterministic.
-It may lead to the divergence among hardware traces when some of the measurements experienced speculation while others did not (false positive).

-False compliance (false negative) is also possible if the speculation is never triggered during the measurement, although we expect it is unlikely when fuzzing for an extended period of time.

-\challenge{Cross-training} The previous issue is especially prominent when testing inputs in a sequence: The earlier inputs may prime the microarchitectural state (e.g., train branch predictors), and the latter inputs will not experience speculation, leading to a false positive.